tomchapin/koc-power-bot/readme.txt

 ----------------

 (SVN):
+  *

+20110208a:
+  * NEW: Remember last tab used on refresh
-  * Enhancement #167 (Option to hide main window when user clicks on map coordinates.)
+  * NEW: Option to hide main window when user clicks on map coordinates. (issue #167)
   * fixed issue #52  (Widemap: Vertical line)
   * fixed issue #174 (Widemap: right side chopped off when zooming in and scrolling)
   * fixed issue #74  (Bot button disappears in FF 4)